Table of Contents

 Note, however, that 2 U.S.C. § 1611 prohibits 501(c)(4) organizations which engage in lobbying activities from receiving federal funds through an award, grant, or loan.

 Section 10 – Public Availability

-The Act requires the Secretary of the Senate and the Clerk of the House of Representatives to make all registrations and reports available for public inspection over the Internet as soon as technically practicable after the report is filed.
+The LDA requires the Secretary of the Senate and the Clerk of the House of Representatives to make all registrations and reports available for public inspection over the Internet as soon as technically practicable after the report is filed.